-Thanks to their beautiful, bright colors, African violet plants are some of the most popular indoor plants, thanks to their bright colors.
-The catch is that they are extremely sensitive and not many people know how to take care of them properly – including how to repot African violets, are incredibly important to keep your plant happy and healthy.
+Thanks to their beautiful, bright colors, African violet plants are some of the most popular indoor plants for novice and more seasoned gardeners.
+But African violets are also extremely sensitive and not many people know how to take care of them properly – seemingly simple things, such as how to repot African violets, are incredibly important to keep your plant happy and healthy.

-But when properly taken care of, African violets can grow to have a palm-like trunk, with the lower rows of leaves disappearing, or, more often than not, when they are removed.
-A good indicator of health in violets is the lowest rows of leaves having grown from the trunk to some inches above the rim of the pot.
+But when properly taken care of, African violets can grow to have a palm-like trunk, with the lower rows of leaves disappearing.
+In fact, a good indicator of owning a healthy African Violet is if the lowest rows of leaves have grown from the trunk of the plant to a few inches above the rim of the pot.
 At this point, it’s time to get rid of the neck – usually done every six months.

 To loosen the plant from the pot, gently tap the sides of the pot against a hard surface.
 If it still doesn’t loosen, you may need to slide a knife around the edges.

 Once you have the African violet out of its pot, cut off the root ball in size relative to that of the neck.
-For instance, if the neck is a half-inch long, you need to cut off a half-inch from the root ball.
-Note that this will be a lot more difficult the more time you give it.
-The longer the neck, the more portion of the root ball.
+For example, if the neck is a half-inch long, you need to cut off a half-inch from the root ball.
+Note: this task becomes more difficult the longer you have gone without repotting.
+Simply because, the longer the neck, the more portion of the root ball you need to cut.

-If the plant is mature, empty its pot and place it back inside.
-Most mature plants’ roots don’t grow any larger, so there’s no real risk of having them rootbound.
 At this point, the plant should no longer have the lower portion of the rootball.
-This way, it can be pushed into the pot such that the lowest row of leaves aligns with the pot rim – the neck should not be visible.
+This way, the plant can be pushed into the pot so the lowest row of leaves aligns with the pot rim – to clarify, the neck should not be visible.

-Place small pieces of pottery shards over the drainage hole of a clean pot, or, if you prefer plastic, so be it.
-Fill the pot halfway with potting soil that specifically suits African violets – it should be light and moist, containing perlite and sphagnum moss which simplify the aeration process in the soil.
+African Violet Pro-tip: Place small pieces of pottery shards (plastic also works) over the drainage hole.
+Fill the pot halfway with African violet specific potting soil – the soil mix should be light and moist, containing perlite and peat moss which help the aeration process.

-The most common causes of unhealthy plants for inexperienced growers is improper pot size and not repotting the plant frequently enough.
+The most common cause of unhealthy plants for inexperienced gardeners is improper pot size and not repotting the plant frequently enough.
 Below we go over some general tips to help your African violets stay healthy before and after repotting.

-Most standard-size varieties can be grown in 4” pots without any problems.
+Most standard-size African violet varieties can be grown in 4” size pots without any problems.
 Repotting doesn’t mean every time you give the plant a fresh batch of soil; it’s moved into a larger pot.
 Always use a pot that’s as large as the plant’s root system.

 Adding more soil will only benefit the plant up to the point it can develop a root system that’s large enough to take full advantage of the soil.
 It’s otherwise at the risk of suffocation.
 For semi-minis and minis, a pot no larger than 2.5” should be used.